mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 Each morning, I split my workday [into 30-minute blocks](/eliminate-distractions/#schedule-time-for-email-texts-and-social-media) and decide how to spend each block.
 To avoid checking email compulsively, I schedule time for reading and responding to email instead of letting emails be a background hum throughout the day.

 I need to force myself to get back into this habit.
 It's easy to keep up once I'm in the rhythm but hard to get into that rhythm.
-In the past, I grind out the first few days and then it becomes easier and rewarding enough that I don't have to rely on willpower.
+In the past, I grind out the first few days, and then it becomes easier and rewarding enough that I don't have to rely on willpower.

 ### Solution 2: Encourage retroactive feedback